10 Best Sawhorses in 2023 – Reviews, Top Picks & Buyer’s Guide

-You’ve got a project elevated on a set of sawhorses, working it, bringing it ever closer to a finished product.
+You have a project elevated on a set of sawhorses.
 So far, you’ve invested over 20 hours, and you can finally see the light at the end of the tunnel.
 But then, the leg of one sawhorse buckles as you apply pressure from an angle it doesn’t approve of.
-Your work comes crashing to the floor, and in a flash, all of those hours of work are suddenly wasted.
+Your work comes crashing to the floor, and in a flash, all your work is suddenly wasted.

 |Best Overall||WORX Pegasus Portable Sawhorse||

 |Rockwell JawHorse Sawhorse||